Like we mentioned yesterday, today, there is also an emerging consensus among

 Pervez Musharraf played a lead role in refining this plan.
 The strategy was put

-into effect during the 1999 Kargil War between India
+into effect during the 1999 Kargil War between India and Pakistan.

 This struggle, which